 I compiled all of this info in my noggin and came up with a great lasagna recipe that freezes very well.
-Also, I’m pretty sure that I came up with the best way to freeze the lasagna.
+Also, I’m pretty sure that I came up with the best way for how to freeze lasagna!
 Feel free to debate if you want, but I’m pretty sure I nailed it.

 1) Add a good drizzle of olive oil (2 tablespoons) to a large, high walled skillet or pan over medium heat.
 Once the oil is hot, add the mushrooms, onions, and garlic along with a pinch of salt.
 Cook until mushrooms soften, about 5 minutes.

 2) Remove veggies and add ground beef and sausage to the pan.
 Cook until the meat is cooked through, about 10 minutes.
 Tilt pan and spoon out most of the fat that has collected.
 Then stir veggies back into pan.